lanyaalkhalifa/password-checker/README.md

 # password-checker
-A simple tool that helps password strength
+A simple tool that helps check password strength